Encharted Cook

 Substitutions & Variations

 Chocolate Bakes - When using cake release for chocolate cakes and brownies add an additional dusting of cocoa powder.
 Brush the cake release on and then add cocoa powder to the pan.
 Tip and tilt the pan until a fine layer of cocoa adheres to the pan.
 Then tip out any excess cocoa.
-Chocolate cakes then will have a nice dark edge and not floury white sides and bottoms.
+Chocolate cakes will have a nice dark edge and not floury white sides and bottoms.

 Gluten-Free - You can substitute your favorite gluten-free flour blend for the all-purpose flour.
 I recommend the King Arthur Measure-for-Measure Flour.